Frequently Asked Questions (FAQ)

 – Job-creation information is confidential.

-– Job announcements may be premature or exaggerated.
+– Job announcements may be premature or exaggerated by the promoter.

 – Job-creation numbers are linked to the market conditions at the time of project completion.
 If the figure remains uncertain, E&B DATA will not publish it.